Explaining Bayesian Neural Networks: Abstract

 \section{Abstract}

-To make advanced learning machines such as Deep Neural Networks (DNNs) more transparent in decision making, explainable AI (XAI) aims to provide interpretations of DNNs' predictions.
-These interpretations are usually given in the form of heatmaps, each one illustrating relevant patterns regarding the prediction for a given instance.
-Bayesian approaches such as Bayesian Neural Networks (BNNs) so far have a limited form of transparency (\emph{model} transparency) already built-in through their prior weight distribution, but notably, they lack explanations of their predictions for given instances.
-In this work, we bring together these two perspectives of transparency into a holistic explanation framework for explaining BNNs.
-Within the Bayesian framework, the network weights follow a probability distribution.
-Hence, the standard (deterministic) prediction strategy of DNNs extends in BNNs to a predictive distribution, and thus the standard explanation extends to an \emph{explanation distribution}.
-Exploiting this view, we uncover that BNNs implicitly employ multiple heterogeneous prediction strategies.
-While some of these are inherited from standard DNNs, others are revealed to us by considering the inherent uncertainty in BNNs.
-Our quantitative and qualitative experiments on toy/benchmark data and real-world data from pathology show that the proposed approach of explaining BNNs can lead to more effective and insightful explanations.
+To advance the transparency of learning machines such as Deep Neural Networks (DNNs), the field of Explainable AI (XAI) was established to provide interpretations of DNNs' predictions.
+While different explanation techniques exist, a popular approach is given in the form of attribution maps, which illustrate, given a particular data point, the relevant patterns the model has used for making its prediction.
+Although Bayesian models such as Bayesian Neural Networks (BNNs) have a limited form of transparency built-in through their prior weight distribution, they lack explanations of their predictions for given instances.
+In this work, we take a step toward combining these two perspectives by examining how local attributions can be extended to BNNs.
+Within the Bayesian framework, network weights follow a probability distribution; hence, the standard point explanation extends naturally to an \emph{explanation distribution}.
+Viewing explanations probabilistically, we aggregate and analyze multiple local attributions drawn from an approximate posterior to explore variability in explanation patterns.
+The diversity of explanations offers a way to further explore how predictive rationales may vary across posterior samples.
+Quantitative and qualitative experiments on toy and benchmark data, as well as on a real-world pathology dataset, illustrate that our framework enriches standard explanations with uncertainty information and may support the visualization of explanation stability.